About the course

 Trainees are expected to keep an up-to-date planning file containing their planning, evaluations and lesson observations.
 In addition, a Teachers’ Standards Portfolio is to be kept and maintained containing evidence that each of the Teacher Standards has been met.
 Full guidance on how to do this is given as part of the induction process and in subsequent training sessions.

 Quite simply, we are looking for ambitious trainees who can demonstrate their commitment and desire to become outstanding teachers of the future and who understand the impact a teacher has on the lives of the children they teach.
 It is a pre-requisite that, as well as having the required academic qualifications, candidates should have the determination, enthusiasm and strength of character necessary to successfully make the transition from trainee to fully qualified, highly skilled classroom professional.
 In return, we promise to offer the best professional training available.

 Charged with the training of teachers of the future, our selection and recruitment process is both rigorous and robust.
 The process is led by experienced Headteachers and senior leaders of schools within Yarrow Teaching School Alliance.

 The selection process involves a thorough scrutiny of application forms to check that applicants meet the academic entry requirements and have the professional entry requirements.
 Personal statements should demonstrate that the applicant has a clear understanding of teaching and learning, national statutory frameworks as well as having a clear desire to become an outstanding teacher.

 Shortlisted candidates are then invited to interview where they will be expected to demonstrate their skills and competencies in a range of situations which will include:

 Individual interview with a panel comprising Teaching School Leaders and Headteachers from across the Yarrow Teaching School Alliance

-A literacy and numeracy test
+A literacy and numeracy skills assessment

 How school placements work